Designs with materials from CLIP STUDIO ASSETS

 We create the vector layer with the cube icon found in the list of functions in the layer window.

-- ADD IMAGE MATERIALS TO THE CANVAS -
+- ADD IMAGE MATERIALS TO CANVAS -

 - ALIGN AND ARRANGE -

 The align tool will be very useful in these cases where we want the shapes to align in certain compositions.
-For example: We start by selecting the layer or layers that we want to align.
+For example: We start by selecting the layer or layers we want to align.

-Now you have to go to the *“Align and arrange” window, which is located in the following path: Window > Align and arrange.
+Now you have to go to the window “Align and arrange” which is located in the following path: Window > Align and arrange.

-** Align to left edge
+• Align to the left edge

-** Align to right edge
+• Align to the right edge

-** Align with top edge
+• Align to the top edge

-** Align with center vertically
+• Align to the center vertically

-** Align to right edge.
+• Align to the right edge.

 In this official tutorial you will find information about this tool, take a look, it is a very useful tool: